SAP-archive/cloud-cap-nodejs-codejam/exercises/02/readme.md

 ## Questions

-1. Why is there an focus on "Contracts First" (As all you need to run a service is a service definition) - what advantages does that bring?
+1. Why is there a focus on "Contracts First" (As all you need to run a service is a service definition) - what advantages does that bring?
 <!--- UI teams can start to work right away --->

 2. What is the difference between the data model and the service definition?
 Why do we need both?